komrad36/ArduinoPhysics/README.md

 Realtime 2D physics on an Arduino MEGA with 60 fps output to a Sharp memory LCD.
 Collision detection and resolution.
 96x96 monochrome pixel output.
 Two buttons allow the user to add or remove entities from the screen.
+An accelerometer allows application of the real gravity vector.